 GEO 310 Cr.3

 Transportation geography is the study of the movement of people and commodities across the earth's surface.
 It deals with the spatial interactions between people and places.
 This course is designed to introduce you to the study of transportation systems from a geographic perspective.
 One can think of transportation as a service that the transportation industry offers travelers to insure mobility.
 The relation between the supply for transportation and the demand for moving people and goods characterize the performance of the transportation system.
 Such performance is extremely important for our sustainability as it relates to the well being of our economy, society and environment.
 Studying a transportation system and its performance entails the analysis of various aspects that relate to infrastructure, vehicles, and operations by which vehicles are operated using the available infrastructure.
 The effective management of transportation systems requires an understanding of various concepts and analytical methods that are often used by transportation professionals to make informed decisions about transportation policy.
 While transport geographers study a wide range of topics, the focus of this introductory course is on: theoretical and practical concepts of transport geography, current transportation issues and problems, and analytical methods for describing, analyzing and modeling transportation systems using GIS software.
 Prerequisite: GEO/ESC 250.
 Offered Annually.

 Geography of Africa

 Cultural, physical and economic characteristics including the bases of problems in socio-economic development are investigated from a geographic perspective.
 Resources, regions, and world ties are studied.
-Offered Spring.
+Offered Occasionally.

 GEO 318 Cr.3